-Designing for longevity inspires a more meaningful and thoughtful response.
-Placing priority around the user experience and needs, as well as ensuring a considered response to site and context sets the groundwork for creating a space that will stand the test of time.
+Designing for longevity – and future generations – requires a meaningful and thoughtful response.
+In order to achieve such outcomes though, a human-centred approach coupled with a considered response to site and context ensures a solid groundwork for creating a space that will stand the test of time.

-On my recent travels through Italy, particularly in Rome, I found myself often taken aback by its overt beauty.
-Its rich history and culture is so evidently portrayed through buildings that are hundreds of years old.
-The textural depth of the facades, with a patchwork of cracks and layers convey the passing time, and the cobblestone laneways are rubbed back to a sheen from many years of use.
+On my recent travels through Italy, particularly in Rome, I found myself often taken aback by the city’s overt beauty.
+Its rich history and culture are so evidently portrayed through buildings that are hundreds of years old.
+The textural depth of the façades, with a patchwork of cracks and layers, convey the passing time, and the cobblestone laneways are rubbed back to a sheen from many years of use.
 Things were built to last, with the next generation in mind.

 Melbourne is a relatively new city in comparison.
 Arriving back at home, I drove along the Westgate Bridge and looked out at our developing skyline with cranes scattered throughout.
-At a time of major development and change it is so important to ensure the buildings, spaces and places that we are creating have longevity in mind.
-Building things to last is not only the responsible thing to do in regards to sustainability and waste, but it ensures we create a sense of history, culture and tell a story for future generations to come.
+At a time of major development and change, it is so important to ensure the buildings, spaces and places that we are creating have longevity in mind.
+Building things to last is not only the responsible thing to do in regards to sustainability and waste, but it ensures we create a sense of history and culture while telling a story for future generations to come.

 When designing with longevity in mind, all aspects of the space should be well considered.
 It should respond to the needs of the user first and foremost, but also with an overarching sense and broader context of meeting the basic needs of all of us as humans, to ensure it’s a success for years to come.
 A purist approach to the interior, paring it back to its minimum form with the absence of unnecessary embellishment ensures that everything within the space is purposeful.